go-swagger/go-swagger/docs/generate/server.md

 }
 ```

 Prior to handling requests however you probably want to configure the API with some actual implementations.
-To do that you have to edit the configure_xxx_api.go file.
+To do that you have to edit the configure_xxx.go file.
 That file will only be generated the first time you generate a server application from a swagger spec.
 So the generated server uses this file to let you fill in the blanks.

 For the todolist application that file looks like: